ankane/strong_migrations/README.md

 We recommend using a [separate database user](https://ankane.org/postgres-users) for migrations when possible so you don’t need to grant your app user permission to alter tables.

+## Smaller Projects

+You probably don’t need this gem for smaller projects, as operations that are unsafe at scale can be perfectly safe on smaller, low-traffic tables.

 ## Additional Reading

 - [Rails Migrations with No Downtime](https://pedro.herokuapp.com/past/2011/7/13/rails_migrations_with_no_downtime/)